The Image Window

 The process is straightforward.
 For example, to load an axial reconstruction, select the axial image memory buffer by clicking the Axial button.
 PS will display the axial image if one has already been opened, or an empty window if the axial buffer is empty.
 To load an axial image, control-click the Axial button using the mouse (or trackpad) and keyboard or the functionally equivalent right mouse button and select Load Axial... from the contextual menu.
 This menu item launches a MacOS Finder navigaton services window from which you can navigate to and open the desired image file.
 You may also simply drag and drop an image file into the PS Image window from the MacOS Finder.
 Repeat this process for the other images.
 When opening a single image file, the file's name is ignored.

-Shortcuts: If all of the images to be opened adhere to the PS file naming conventions you may simultaneously drag and drop up to 9 images.
-If the image files are located in the same folder, you may also option-click any image selection button or select Load All... from any button's contextual menu and use the OSX navigation services window to open the named images simultaneously.
+Shortcuts: If all of the images to be opened adhere to the PS file naming conventions you may simultaneously drag and drop a selection of images (up to 9 images), or, if the files are located in the same folder, the folder that contains the images onto the Image window.
+You may also option-click any image selection button or select Load All... from any button's contextual menu and use MacOS navigation services to open a group of images simultaneously.
 These links detail the file and calibration procedures for CT & MR images, fundus images and ultrasound images.